 The easiest way to explain the difference between the two types of rugs is: All Persian rugs are Oriental rugs, but not all Oriental rugs are Persian.

 Persian rugs only come from Iran, while Oriental styles come from the larger Asian continent.
 Other differences between Persian and Oriental rugs include:

 - Persian rugs have a distinct knot style.

 - The bottom of a Persian rug is an exact replica image of the top pile.

 - The bottom of the rug is soft, using the same material as the top pile.

 - In Persian rugs, the knots are visible.
 You can count the knots per square inch.

-Are Oriental Rugs Still in Style?
+Oriental Rugs Are Still in Style, Affordable, and Even Washable

 Oriental rugs are still very much in style!
 They are an excellent addition to any space, both commercial and residential.
 Even better, the designs of the rugs have also evolved and can now complement modern, classic, and traditional palettes.